yuti-gao/yuti-gao.github.io/_posts/2022-01-07-Genome Assembly 101.md

 ![fastqc 网页](/Users/gaoyuting/Pictures/fatsqc.png)

-sequence quality 在绿色区域就证明这批测序的质量是过关的，如果不过关呢？我们就需要进行Trimmomatic
+sequence quality in green area means good, if there are some in red area, we need to Trimmomatic

-# Trimmomatic 筛选数据
+# Trimmomatic, drop out the bad quality data

 trim v.
 remove the edges from and cut down to the desired size